collaboration-planners/naira/README.md

          * References
             * URLs
    * The user reporting an event is the event’s source
-   * The event report is added to the user’s stream and to the Universal stream
+   * The event report is added to the user’s stream and to the Universal stream (see below)
 * User adds metadata to any event (with user id and timestamp)
    * Metadata
       * Like vs dislike (I like/dislike that it happened)